The AWS Shared Responsibility Model and Compliance Validation with AWS Artifact

 The PDF will have a T&C’s attached PDF, so you might need to navigate around your PDF reader to find the actual report, and use the links throughout for links to external references as well.

-That’s it for AWS Artifact!
+That’s it for AWS Artefact!
 A really useful tool, and you can share the reports easily using the URL’s and/or via the AWS Management Console (e.g if you want to share a copy with an external auditor).

 That’s me!
 I hope you enjoyed this blog.